Pogali

-Pogali, or Poguli is a language spoken in Jammu and Kashmir, primarily in the Pogal Paristan area of Ramban district and Chenani.
-It is a dialect of Kashmiri Language, which falls under the larger umbrella of Indo-Aryan languages.
-The language has a rich history and is characterized by its unique vocabulary and grammar, which is influenced by Western Pahari languages, with additional influences from Persian, Rajasthani, and Sanskrit.
+Pogali, or Poguli is a language spoken in Jammu and Kashmir, primarily in Ramban and Chenani.
+It falls under the larger umbrella of Indo-Aryan languages.
+The language has a rich history and is characterized by its unique vocabulary and grammar, which is influenced by Western Pahari languages and kashmiri language, with additional influences from Persian, Rajasthani, and Sanskrit.
 Pogali serves as a common means of communication among both Hindu and Muslim communities in the region.
 Despite the linguistic variations across different areas, Pogali has remained an essential part of the local culture.

 History

 The Pogali language is centuries old and has been well-researched by linguists both within India and abroad.
 Early studies on Pogali date back to the beginning of the 20th century when linguist Thomas Graham Bailey categorized it as part of the Northern Himalayan languages in his seminal work Languages of the Northern Himalayas.
 His extensive research laid the foundation for understanding the linguistic structure of Pogali.
 Bailey’s contemporary, George Grierson, included Pogali in Volume 8 of his monumental Linguistic Survey of India, identifying it as a dialect of the Western Pahari group derived from Shana.

 Later, American linguist Peter Hook conducted a detailed syntactical study of Pogali, emphasizing its complex structure and its close relationship with Kashmiri syntax.
 Hook described Pogali as a branch of Indo-Aryan Western Pahari Hindi dialects.
 Despite some criticisms of his work on Pogali pronunciation, his research remains pivotal in understanding the language's grammatical structure.

 The linguistic composition of Pogali is unique, with approximately 75% of its vocabulary derived from Kashmiri, while the remaining 25% is a fusion of Persian, Rajasthani, and Sanskrit influences.
 The language serves as a cultural bridge between Hindus and Muslims in the region, with both communities speaking the dialect seamlessly.

 The preservation of Pogali has attracted the attention of linguists from Western countries and the European Union.
 Numerous scholars and writers have documented the language's importance.
 Dr. Magroob Banihali frequently highlighted Pogali in his research articles, while Pritam Krishna Koul mentioned it in his Hindi book Chandrabhaga Ki Tatwati Boliyaan.
 Munira Fatima authored Kashrch Qadeem t Ahm Boli Pogali, and Wali Muhammad Aseer referenced the dialect in Tasveer Zilla Doda.

 Further notable contributions include Muhammad Iqbal Naik's Pogali Ka Sootyati Nizaam, Moulana Mohd Ismail Asri's Tareeq Pogal Paristan, and Sh.
 Devi Dass Thakur’s autobiography Yaadon Kay Chiraag, which celebrates the language's essence.
 DC Sharma briefly mentioned the dialect in History and Culture of Kishtwar.

 Despite being spoken in diverse regions, Pogali exhibits slight variations in ascent and vocabulary every eight kilometers, as noted by Peter Hook.
 The people of Pogal and surrounding areas have diligently preserved the language, safeguarding its linguistic and cultural heritage for future generations.